About This Drug

 - Injection site reaction - you may get a rash, swelling or bruising or your skin may get red, warm, itchy or painful at the site of your infusion or injection

 - Changes in your liver function

 - Effects on the nerves are called peripheral neuropathy.
 You may feel numbness, tingling, or pain in your hands and feet.
 It may be hard for you to button your clothes, open jars, or walk as usual.
 The effect on the nerves may get worse with more doses of the drug.
 These effects get better in some people after the drug is stopped but it does not get better in all people.

 Note: Each of the side effects above was reported in 20% or greater of patients treated with vinorelbine.
 Not all possible side effects are included above.

 Warnings and Precautions

-- Severe constipation, which can very rarely lead to a partial or complete blockage of your small and/or large intestine, which can very rarely be life-threatening
+- Severe constipation, which can lead to a partial or complete blockage of your small and/or large intestine and be life-threatening.

 Note: Some of the side effects above are very rare.
 If you have concerns and/or questions, please discuss them with your medical team.